Kingston upon Thames London Borough Council elections: 2010-2014

 The by-election was called following the resignation of Cllr.
 Umesh Parekh.

 The by-election was called following the resignation of Cllrs.
 Robert-John Tasker and James C. White.

 The by-election was called following the resignation of Cllr.
 David M. Edwards.

 The by-election was called following the resignation of Cllr.
 Marc L. Woodall.

 The by-election was called following the death of Cllr.
 Ms. Frances M. Moseley.

 The by-election was called following the resignation of Cllr.
 Derek R. Osbourne.

 2014-2018

-There was a by-elections held on 16 July 2015 for the Grove ward, with Jon Tolley holding the seat for the Lib Dems.
+The by-election was called following the resignation of Cllr.
+Stephen Brister.

+The by-election was called following the resignation of Cllr.
+Vicki Harris.

+The by-election was called following the death of Cllr.
+Chrissie Hitchcock.

+2018-2022

+The by-election was called following the resignation of Cllr.
+Patricia Bamford.

 2022-2026

+The by-election was called following the resignation of Cllr.
+Tim Cobbett.

+The by-election was called following the resignation of Cllr.
+Steph Archer.